ghulette/dotfiles/README.md

 On a new machine: `chezmoi init git@github.com:ghulette/dotfiles.git` (if you are me).

-You also need to create a config file with machine-specific settings:
+You also need to create a config file `~/.config/chezmoi/chezmoi.toml` with machine-specific settings.
+On a personal machine this file should contain:

 ```
-# ~/.config/chezmoi/chezmoi.toml
 [data]
-    email = "me@home.org"
+    email = "geoff@hulette.net"
+    terminal_font_size = 12
 ```